Women Making Waves in the Cider World: Two Broads Ciderworks

 Maggie: We toyed with a few names, like animal names like Cellar Cat, or SLO Cider (which is actually a company now).
 People just responded to Two Broads.
 I was just a little worried that some men, especially older men, are like, “Can I call you that?”
 The word has this history of being this misogynist word for women, but it seems like it’s being reclaimed.
 Most of the women we talked to loved the name.
 So we went with it.
 It tells you a little bit more about us, like we’re two women running this business and we’re not perfect ladies.

-Two Broads Ciderworks ciders are available for purchase online for shipping in California, Washington and Oregon, with free pick-up and delivery in SLO county.
-To keep up with the tasting room progress and news on a grand opening, follow Two Broads on Instagram and Facebook!
+Two Broads Ciderworks ciders are available for purchase online for shipping in California, Colorado, Washington and Oregon, with free pick-up and delivery in SLO county.
+You can also check out their Vinoshipper shop for nationwide shipping.
+Currently, the Two Broads tasting room is open Friday from 3 to 8 p.m., Saturday from 1 to 8 p.m. and Sunday from 1 to 6 p.m.
+For more info and updates, follow Two Broads on Instagram and Facebook!

 Two Broads Ciderworks is located at 3427 Roberto Ct., Suite 130 in San Luis Obispo, California; phone: (805) 292-1500.